tonyjs/Hibiscus/README.md

 ### Designing the app.
 MVVM

+##### Repository - Create, Read, Update, Delete the Model(representative the Application).
+* LocalRepository : deal with Data which provided by Database, ContentProvider, Preferences and etc without networking.
+* RemoteRepository : deal with Data which provided by Networking.

 ##### ViewModel  - communication between Ui and Data layer.
 * UserViewModel : deal with User data.(nickname and token. the token will be taken into [Telegraph Api](http://telegra.ph/api))
 * PostViewModel : deal with Post data.(title, created time and any texts, images)

-##### Repository - Create, Read, Update, Delete the Model(representative the Application).
-* LocalRepository : deal with Data which provided by Database, ContentProvider, Preferences and etc without networking.
-* RemoteRepository : deal with Data which provided by Networking.

-##### Dependency Injection - using Dagger 2
-* AppModule : provide classes from Application(Context, Resources, ContentResolver).
-* DatabaseModule : provide Database(using [Requery](https://github.com/requery/requery))
-* NetworkModule : provide the class which can networking(using [Retrofit2](https://github.com/square/retrofit)).
-* MapperModule : provide mapper classes. the Model has the source from.
-  * ~Entity : from the Local(Database, ContentProvider, Preferences). eg. PostEntity
-  * ~DTO : from the Remote. eg. UserDTO
-* RepositoryModule : provide Repository classes. eg. PostLocalRepository
-* DataComponent : wrap all classes from Modules. and used for injecting.

 ##### Application structure
 * MainActivity : the one and only activity for this application.